Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-ui-input-action-map.md

 * The names of the actions it contains
 * Their respective **Action Types**.

-To see the specific actions and types that the [UI Input Module](../api/UnityEngine.InputSystem.UI.InputSystemUIInputModule.html) class expects, refer to the [UI Action Map reference](ui-action-map-reference).
+To see the specific actions and types that the [UI Input Module](../api/UnityEngine.InputSystem.UI.InputSystemUIInputModule.html) class expects, refer to the [UI action map reference](ui-action-map-reference).

 ## Reset the UI action map